-In an effort to demonstrate some complexities that can arise in the real world, a case study of a major oil and gas pipeline operator compressor station is provided.
-The scope of this compressor station expansion project included converting the station to accommodate reverse flow capability, addition of after gas coolers to units 6 and 7, and the addition of unit 8 with after gas cooling.
-As part of the addition of after gas cooling for units 6 and 7, significant piping changes were made to the suction and discharge headers to allow for a hot and cold recycle, as discussed previously.
+In an effort to demonstrate some complexities that can arise in the real world, a case study of a major gas pipeline operator compressor station is provided.
+The scope of this compressor station expansion project included converting the station to accommodate reverse flow capability, addition of after gas coolers to units 6 and 7, and the addition of unit 8 with gas after cooling.
+As part of the addition of gas after cooling for units 6 and 7, significant piping changes were made to the suction and discharge headers to allow for a hot and cold recycle, as discussed previously.
 As such, the operating company engineers grew increasingly concerned that the surge control systems for units 6 and 7 would not be adequate, given significant piping additions leading to increased volume, relocation of surge valves, and the addition of a new centrifugal compressor unit.
-This concern grew out of the fact that the compressor vendor typically uses a "lumped parameter" analysis method to provide recommendations for surge control design.
-On typical projects, lumped parameter results are provided to the EPC for final piping design and valve procurement, installation and operation.
+This concern grew out of the fact that the compressor OEM typically uses a "lumped parameter" analysis method to provide recommendations for surge control design.
+On typical projects, lumped parameter results are provided to the EPC for final piping design and valve procurement, installation, and operation.

 Given the complexities of this project, the operator felt it would be prudent to utilize Method III as described herein instead of the lumped parameter method.
-The analysis was able to be completed without impact to the overall project schedule and was coordinated successfully with the EPC.
-The Method III analysis results and recommendations were issued to the operator prior to major procurement activities, which allowed for procurement of the proper surge control valves.
-Subsequently, valve vendor data sheets of the actual valves were rerun in the Method III analysis model to verify the accuracy of the results and recommendations.
+The analysis was completed without impact to the overall project schedule and was coordinated successfully with the EPC.
+The Method III analysis results and recommendations were issued to the operator prior to major procurement activities, which allowed for procurement of the surge control valves.
+There are important procurement considerations which warrant discussion.